-- Gratitude has positive benefits on mental and physical health.
-Studies have found that giving thanks and counting blessings can help people sleep better, lower stress and improve interpersonal relationships.
+Expressed meaningfully, gratitude can have positive effects on our mental and physical health.
+Studies have found it can help people sleep better, lower stress and improve interpersonal relationships.

-- Want to get better at being thankful?
-Start a gratitude journal ...
-Make it a habit to jot down the things that you're thankful for.
+Get a cute gratitude journal and make it a habit to jot down three things you're thankful for once a day, says Costa.
 "Set up a timer.
 I like to [write in my journal] in the morning because that sets my day up best.
 Or do it on your phone.
-Make it as easy as possible," says Costa.
+Make it as easy as possible."

-In fact, a study from 2018 found that keeping a gratitude journal decreased materialism and bolstered generosity among adolescents.
+Keeping track of what you're thankful for comes with health benefits.
+A 2018 study found that keeping a gratitude journal decreased materialism and bolstered generosity among adolescents.
 There's also some evidence it could lower your risk of heart disease and lower symptoms of depression for some people.

 The audio portion of this episode was produced by Summer Thomad.
 The digital story was edited by Malaka Gharib.
 We'd love to hear from you.
 Leave us a voicemail at 202-216-9823, or email us at LifeKit@npr.org.